mirceanton/mirceanton.com/_posts/2024-03-27-doing-secrets-the-gitops-way.md

 Secondly, I am lazy and even having to type `bash scripts/sops-encrypt-all.sh` is quite a lot.
 I'd need an alias or something for this.

-Well, thankfully I was already using `Taskfile` in my HomeOps repository for other things, so it will also nicely handle all of my complaints.
+Well, thankfully I was already using `Taskfile` in my HomeOps repository for other things, so it will also nicely handle all these my complaints.

 I will not cover what Taskfile is, how to use it or how to set it up in this post, as it is outside of the scope.
 Think of this as a teaser, an "exercise left for the reader" if you will 😉